todc/todc-bootstrap/README.md

 ## Requirements ##

-[LESS](http://lesscss.org) - for compiling `.less` files into CSS
+* [LESS](http://lesscss.org) - for compiling `.less` files into CSS
+* [Twitter Bootstrap](http://github.com/twitter/bootstrap) - this will be automatically checked out, if necessary, during the build process

 ## Building ##

-To build the CSS file, simply run the `.less` files through `lessc`:
+To build the CSS file, simply run `make` from the top-level directory.

-  lessc less/bootstrap-google.less > bootstrap-google.css

 ## Demo ##